-Arik Bey Tekstil Beysehir, Turkiye
+Arik Bey Tekstil Beysehir, Türkiye

-On April 13, 2022, Fair Labor Association (FLA) initiated a Third Party Complaint (TPC) investigation under its long-established procedures concerning allegations of violations of freedom of association (FOA) rights of union members working in two production facilities in Turkiye from which its affiliated Participating Company adidas sources.
+On April 13, 2022, Fair Labor Association (FLA) initiated a Third Party Complaint (TPC) investigation under its long-established procedures concerning allegations of violations of freedom of association (FOA) rights of union members working in two production facilities in Türkiye from which its affiliated Participating Company adidas sources.
 FLA first learned of these issues through a TPC filed by the TEKSIF union on March 30, 2022.

 - Union members being subject to discriminatory treatment and factory management communicating to workers in the factories in opposition to the presence of the union.

 - The unfair dismissal of nine pioneer members of the TEKSIF union from the Arikbey Tekstil factory due to their union membership.

-- The refusal by factory management to initiate a social dialogue with the union in good faith despite union efforts to discuss issues related to the dismissals and other alleged anti-union practices.
+- The refusal by factory management to initiate a social dialogue with the union in good faith despite union efforts to discuss issues related to the dismissals and other alleged antiunion practices.

 - Claims about harassment and abuse of union members and their relatives working in other workplaces in the area due to the owners’ influence in the locations where the two factories are located.

 After a careful vetting process, FLA secured the services of Mr. Sudi Sinan Doven from ARCHE Advisors to conduct a detailed investigation of all allegations, consistent with its standards for independent third party investigations.

 FLA thanks Mr. Doven for his excellent work in conducting the investigation in an objective manner and producing a comprehensive, carefully organized report, and appreciates the support of ARCHE throughout that process.
 The Investigator met with all relevant stakeholders, including officials from the complainant union, adidas, management of both factories, and the dismissed workers.
 He also conducted a large-scale worker survey in both factories to receive important feedback on a confidential basis.

 As explained in detail in his report, the investigator concluded that it was not possible to accept the dismissal of the union members based on any objective criteria; this core finding was buttressed by the information he obtained through interviews and the survey (as set out at pages 21-24 and 36-41 of the report) that a significant portion of the workforce in both factories indicated that they would lose their jobs if they registered with a union.